davidgiven/ptracker/README.md

 pressing + or -.
 Note that the pitch can be increased or decreased, but the volume should only ever be decreased from the value actually being played.

-To play a sample note, press A-G to set the note and 0-5 to set the octave.
+To play a sample note, press `A`-`G` to set the note and `0`-`5` to set the octave.

-**Important note:** the engine used to actually generate the notes doesn't do a *very good job of changing the volume, but it _does_ cause the timbre to change *significantly allowing you to do things like sidechain effects.
-I may change *the name of the graph at some point.
+**Important note:** the engine used to actually generate the notes doesn't do a very good job of changing the volume, but it _does_ cause the timbre to change significantly allowing you to do things like sidechain effects.
+I may change the name of the graph at some point.

 ### Help